elastic/kibana/packages/kbn-openapi-bundler/README.md

   },
   // Bundler options (optional)
   options: {
-    // Optional `includeXLabels` allow to produce Serverless dedicated bundle by including only
+    // Optional `includeLabels` allow to produce Serverless dedicated bundle by including only
     // OpenAPI operations objects (a.k.a HTTP verbs) labeled with specified labels, e.g. `serverless`.
     // It requires labeling relevant operations objects with labels you want to be included, in the example
     // below it should be a `serverless` label.
-    includeXLabels: ['serverless'],
+    includeLabels: ['serverless'],
   },
 });
 ```